-- Although Excel has many built-in options for highlighting data with conditional formatting.
-We also can highlight the data by using a formula.
+- Although Excel has many built-in options for highlighting data with conditional formatting, we can also highlight the data using a formula.

 - For highlighting cells that contain unique values in a set of data, we can use a formula that returns TRUE when a value occurs just once.

 If you have values in the cells A16:D22 want to highlight cells with duplicate values, we will use the below formula:

 COUNTIF Function counts each value the number of times in the data set or range.
 According to this formula, each value must occur at least once in the data set, so when the count equals to 1, the value is unique.

 - In criteria, the wildcard characters? and * can also be used.
 A question mark matches any one character, and an asterisk matches any sequence of characters.

 - Before using COUNTIF Function in Excel, we need to be understood properly that Where do we want to look? and What do we want to look for?

 - The second parameter, ‘Criteria’ in the formula, is case insensitive.

 This has been a guide to COUNTIF Function in excel.
 Here we discuss the COUNTIF Formula and how to use COUNTIF Function in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –